 At the Imperial Conference of 1949 it was agreed that “it would not be necessary for each country to approve all the local variations of the title” and further in 1952 it was again agreed that each country should adopt “a form of Royal title suitable to its own circumstances” but “retain a substantial element which is common to all”.
 These changes were agreed at the Imperial Conferences by “all the Dominions as of the Parliament of the United Kingdom.” in accordance with the provisions of the second paragraph of the Statute of Westminster Adoption Act 1942, “…shall hereafter require the assent as well of the Parliaments of all the Dominions as of the Parliament of the United Kingdom.”

-Extract from the Royal Titles Act 1953 (UK) 5
+From the Royal Titles Act 1953 (UK):

 “And whereas it was agreed between representatives of Her Majesty’s Governments in the United Kingdom, Canada, Australia, New Zealand, the Union of South Africa, Pakistan and Ceylon assembled in London in the month of December, nineteen hundred and fifty-two, that there is need for an alteration thereof which, whilst permitting of the use in relation to each of those countries of a form suiting its particular circumstances, would retain a substantial element common to all.”

 This element was retained in “Her other realms and Territories” and in “Head of the Commonwealth”, and all Commonwealth Nations STILL retain this today.

 As stated in Re Patterson Ex parte Taylor HCA 51 (at 226-227):